JJChiDguez/sibc/README.md

 ## Funding

-This project has initially received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 804476).
+This project has initially received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 804476), while the second author was doing a postdoctoral research stay in Tampere University.

 The third author received partial funds from the Mexican Science council CONACyT project 313572.